mapr-demos/predictive-maintenance/README.md

 <img src="https://github.com/mapr-demos/predictive-maintenance/blob/master/images/grafana_screenshot_2.png" width="50%" align="center">

-2. ***Factory Monitoring Software*** - This factory mock-up displays real-time HVAC data with an HTML file that should work in any web browser. `cd` to the `webapp/` directory, update the `OPENTSDB_HOST` variable at the top of [webapp/BuildingControl.html](https://github.com/mapr-demos/predictive-maintenance/blob/master/webapp/BuildingControl.html), then open it in a web browser.
+2. ***Factory Monitoring Software*** - SKIP THIS BECAUSE IT DOESN'T AWLAYS WORK. ~~This factory mock-up displays real-time HVAC data with an HTML file that should work in any web browser. `cd` to the `webapp/` directory, update the `OPENTSDB_HOST` variable at the top of [webapp/BuildingControl.html](https://github.com/mapr-demos/predictive-maintenance/blob/master/webapp/BuildingControl.html), then open it in a web browser.
 If you do not see data then be sure you have added the following three lines to `/opt/mapr/opentsdb/opentsdb-2.4.0/etc/opentsdb/opentsdb.conf`:

 ```
 tsd.core.meta.enable_tsuid_incrementing = true
 tsd.http.request.cors_domains=*
 tsd.mode = ro/tsd.mode = rw
 ```
+~~

 <img src="https://github.com/mapr-demos/predictive-maintenance/blob/master/images/BuildingControl.png" width="50%" align="center">